Will Pfeifer: Comics

 Pfeifer got his break working with artist Jill Thompson on Vertigo's Finals miniseries.

 Pfeifer wrote Catwoman for DC Comics until its cancellation, and temporarily took over for John Rogers on Blue Beetle.
 He also wrote the Amazons Attack! miniseries, and an issue of Wonder Woman.

-In July 2014, the Teen Titans is relaunched with a new issue 1 written by Pfeifer and art by Kenneth Rocafort.
+In July 2014, the series Teen Titans was relaunched with a new issue 1 written by Pfeifer, with art by Kenneth Rocafort.

 Podcast

 Pfeifer is a featured host on the Out of Theaters podcast, which launched in April 2015.
 The podcast leverages Pfeifer's extensive movie knowledge by introducing classic movies to his younger co-host.
 In September 2016, Pfeifer began co-hosting the Pictures Within Pictures podcast.
 The show spotlights a comic book series or original graphic novel, dissects it, and puts it into a digestible historical and narrative context.
-In October of 2022, Pfeifer began co-hosting the Film Force 5 podcast discussing movies in various categories and ranking them into top 5 lists with co-hosts and guests.
+In October 2022, Pfeifer began co-hosting the Film Force 5 podcast discussing movies in various categories and ranking them into top 5 lists with co-hosts and guests.